-Three hours of lab per week.
-Introduction to department and campus resources available to ensure academic success for ERE majors.
-Introduction to engineering science and design as a profession through readings, assignments, presentations, discussion, and field trips.
+One hour of lecture and discussion per week.
+Introduction to the Environmental Resources Engineering (ERE) Department and campus resources available to ensure academic success for ERE majors.
+Introduction to engineering science and design as a profession through assignments, presentations, and discussion.
 Fall.